Logo fishing for carp

 • Any small bites that didn't turn into a run

 The casting frequency I have stated above can vary from one fishing session to the next.
-I have revealed a few reasons why I would decide to recast a rig, but it will always depend on all the variables together.
-I think it's important to also take into account how your instinct feels at the time.
-It may also pay to think about what is working for other anglers around your swim.
-Catching carp is a hard task but it always pay to try out new bait, rigs and ideas, finding the answer always starts with a cast!
+I have revealed a few reasons why I would decide to recast a rig, but ultimately it really depends on numerous other factors involved.
+I also believe it's important to take into account your instinct and personal beliefs at the time.
+It may pay to think about what is working for other anglers around your swim.
+Catching carp is a hard task, but it always pay to try out new bait, rigs, ideas and tips, as finding the answer always starts with a cast!

 Many carp catching tips and tactics to help fishing for big carp